Willcox-Research-Group/rom-operator-inference-Python3/docs/content/usage/romclasses/index.md

 True
 ```

+For ROM classes without a `save()`/`load()` implementation, ROM objects can usually be saved locally via the `pickle` or `joblib` libraries, which is [the approach taken by scikit-learn (`sklearn`)](https://scikit-learn.org/stable/model_persistence.html).

 :::{tip}
-ROM objects can also be saved locally via the `pickle` or `joblib` libraries, which is [the approach taken by scikit-learn (`sklearn`)](https://scikit-learn.org/stable/model_persistence.html).
-However, HDF5 files are slightly more transparent and flexible than pickled binaries in the sense that individual parts of the file can be extracted manually without loading the entire file.
+Files in HDF5 format are slightly more transparent than pickled binaries in the sense that individual parts of the file can be extracted manually without loading the entire file.
-Furthermore, ROM objects with attributes that cannot be pickled (which is the case for some parametric ROM classes) can benefit from the custom `save()`/`load()` implementation.
+Several programming languages support HDF5 format (MATLAB, C, C++, etc.), making HDF5 a good candidate for sharing ROM data with other programs.
 :::

 ### Summary